 Isfahan, half of the world

 “Hello!
 Are you a football player?”
 This one too, I heard it several times before, but in Ispahan we broke all the records!
-I was asked asked this question several times a day!
-After visiting Tehran, I went to with Isfahan, in the middle of the country.
+I was asked this question several times a day!
+After visiting Tehran, I went to Isfahan, in the middle of the country.
 Isfahan means “half of the world”.
 I did my research to understand the origin of this name because we hear various things.
 From what I was told, Isfahan is called “half of the world” because all the historical eras (read dynasties) are gathered in the city.

-I heard a lof of good things regarding Isfahan, many times I heard that it was a wonderful city, that I absolutely had to go.
+I heard a lot of good things regarding Isfahan, many times I heard that it was a wonderful city, that I absolutely had to go.
 And honestly, I wasn’t disappointed at all.
 We’re not in a big city anymore with cars everywhere like in Tehran (although there’s still some traffic).
 But here, I have to say, I was astounded.
 This is where I told myself “I really feel like I’m walking in the setting of One Thousand and One Nights“.

 What to visit in Isfahan?

 Imam Square is quite simply an unmissable.
 I think that even if you try to avoid it, it won’t be possible to miss it.
 Also called Naqsh-e Jahan Square, Imam Square is 400 years old.
 Its size?
 160 metres (520 ft) wide by 560 metres (1,840 ft) long.
-No traffic at all in this square (a few “horse carriage here and there), and it feels good.
+No traffic at all in this square (a few horse carriages here and there), and it feels good.
 Isfahan inhabitants meet up here to relax, to picnic, savor an ice cream, take a walk with the family on evenings.
 This square is a UNESCO World Heritage Site.

 On Imam Square, you’ll find the Shah mosque.
 A very beautiful mosque that you have to visit.
 Unfortunately, the mosque was under construction during my stay in the city.
 There was scaffolding on several parts of the mosque.
 But still, this mosque is still wonderful, and you really have to see it.
 The entrance fee is 200000 rials (around 4.50 euros).
 Don’t be fucked over by that guy when you get in who will impose you the audioguide.
 All right, it’s just 150000 rials (a little bit more than 3 euros), but still!
 Don’t take it if you don’t want it!

 Still on Imam Square, another mosque, the Sheikh Lotfallah mosque.
 If I had seen this one first, I don’t know if I would have been to the Shah mosque.
 Although the Sheikh Lotfallah mosque is beautful, it’s a minuscule one.
-You’ll see all of it after 5 minutes.
+You’ll see all of it in 5 minutes.
 Once again, it’s 200000 rials (4.50 euros) to get in, and you can pay an extra for an audioguide.

 The bazar, that you’ll find around Imam Square, is worth a “visit”.
 Once again, a lot of shopkeepers next to one another.
 Get ready, they’ll come to you more than once “just to have a look“, and of course, when you get in the shop, they’ll try to sell you something.

 There’s also a cathedral in Isfahan, Vank cathedral!
-This cathedral is located in the armenian district of the city, an area with a lot of Orthodox people.
+This cathedral is located in the Armenian district of the city, an area with a lot of Orthodox people.
 The interior of the cathedral is very beautiful and in the back of the courtyard, there’s a building explaining the Armenian genocide (I briefly talked about it in my post about Yerevan).
 Documents, paintings, portraits, maps, clothes from that period of time, videos… It’s gut-wrenching.
 Entrance fee is 200000 rials (4.50 euros).

 Isfahan is also known for its bridges.
-The most famous is Si-o-se-pol but Khaju Bridge also draw people’s attention.
+The most famous is Si-o-se-pol but Khaju Bridge also draws people’s attention.
 There’s also Ali Qoli Aqa, a museum which was a hammam 300 years ago.
 It wasn’t worth the 180000 rials (4€) I paid.
 You can skip it…

 I really recommend going to Isfahan if you visit Iran.
 But you don’t need to spend a week there just because it’s Isfahan.
 Everything is in the same area.
 2-3 days are enough.